Maine governor expands access to abortion later in pregnancy

 Mills had said during her reelection campaign that the old law didn't need to be changed.
 But she reversed course after learning of a Maine veterinarian who needed to travel to Colorado for an abortion after learning at week 32 of her pregnancy that her unborn son had a fatal condition that would not allow him to survive.

-The veterinarian, Dana Peirce, was present at the bill signing, standing behind the lectern alongside medical providers in white jackets, several lawmakers and the executive director of the Maine Council of Churches.
+The veterinarian, Dana Peirce, was present at the bill signing, standing behind the governor alongside medical providers in white jackets, several lawmakers and the executive director of the Maine Council of Churches.

 Passage of the bill was considered a foregone conclusion in the Legislature where Democrats controlled both chambers, and there were enough co-sponsors to ensure passage.